pmq20/spreadtheword/README.md

           --quiet                      If present, spreadtheword would not output anything to stderr.
           --since=TAG/COMMIT-SHA1      Specifies the begining from which the git commits will be fetched.
 Default: the first commit
           --title=STRING               Specifies the title of the output document.
-Default: "Relase Notes" -v, --version                    Prints the version of spreadtheword and exit --wrike-token=STRING         Specifies the access token of your Wrike API app.
+Default: "Relase Notes" --until=TAG/COMMIT-SHA1      Specifies the end to which the git commits will be fetched.
+Default: master -v, --version                    Prints the version of spreadtheword and exit --wrike-token=STRING         Specifies the access token of your Wrike API app.